-The ratings of each rater are also examined.
+The ratings of each rater are also considered for the data.
 Table 2 and Figure 2 (Appendix, section 7.A.1.i.b) provide summary statistics and visual summaries for each of the raters.
-Both raters 1 and 2 have relatively similar mean rating scores and distributions for ratings, while Rater 3 has a lower average rating and assigns more artifacts with a rating of 2 than either of the other raters.
+From these we see that both raters 1 and 2 have relatively similar mean rating scores and distributions for ratings, while Rater 3 has a lower average rating and assigns more artifacts with a rating of 2 than either of the other raters.
 The distributions of raters 1 and 2 also more closely resemble a normal distribution than rater 3 based on the histograms shown in Figure 2.